Metal Gear 2: Solid Snake

+(Note: Some Japanese publications, such as MSX Magazine and MSX FAN, as well as the spine for the soundtrack album, uses Solid Snake over Metal Gear 2 as the main title, listing it as ソリッドスネーク　メタルギア2 or simply ソリッドスネーク.) is a 1990 action-adventure stealth game developed and published by Konami for the MSX2.
+The second mainline installment in the Metal Gear series, it serves as a sequel to the original Metal Gear (1987).
 Set in 1999, a few years after the events of the original game, (Note: The in-game dialogue establishes that events in the original game occurred three years before, but portions of the manual places the events of the "Outer Heaven dispute" to 1995 (four years prior).
 The later Metal Gear Solid games use the latter date.)
 Solid Snake must infiltrate a heavily defended territory in Central Asia known as Zanzibar Land to rescue a kidnapped scientist and destroy the revised "Metal Gear D".
 The game significantly evolved the stealth-based game system of its predecessor, and uses a storyline dealing with themes such as the nature of warfare and nuclear proliferation.
-It is considered by some to be one of the best 8-bit games ever made.